Onemind-Services-LLC/cloudmydc-docs/docs/wordpress-as-a-service/wordpress-dashboard/WordPress Dashboard Overview.md

 <!-- ## WordPress Dashboard Overview -->

-CloudMyDc Application Platform for WordPress provides a dedicated dashboard designed and optimized specifically for WordPress hosting.
+CloudMyDC Application Platform for WordPress provides a dedicated dashboard designed and optimized specifically for WordPress hosting.
 It has a deep integration with the product, offering just enough diagnostic information and management options to perform all the most frequently required operations without cluttering the screen or overwhelming a customer.

 Below, we’ll provide an overview of the: